 - People watch at Clifton Hills!

-- Visit Queen Street to join in on the fun and take a look at all the cool antique and show cars every Tuesday during summer.
+- Visit Queen Street to join in on the fun and take a look at all the cool antique and show cars every Tuesday during the summer.

 - Walk along the boardwalk and enjoy the tranquillity beside the raw power and peril of the Niagara River’s Class 6 white-water rapids at White Water Walk!